survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Plugins Can Have Plugins

-Sometimes it can make sense for a plugin to provide hooks of its own.
-This way you can write plugins for plugins to extend their functionality. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) is a good example of that.
-Example plugins are discussed in detail in the *Getting Started* chapter.
+A plugin can provide hooks of its own. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) uses plugins to extend itself as discussed in the *Getting Started* chapter.

 ## Plugins Can Run Compilers of Their Own